ThoughtWorks-AELab/ref_di_aws_auth0_bootstrap/readme.md

 ## Web Console access

 To login to the web console, you will need to visit `https://<AUTH0_HOST>.auth0.com/samlp/<generated_auth0_client_id>` and then login with the GitHub connection.
+This requires granting authorization to the organization you created.

 ## CLI access